Connections-Business-Directory/Toolbar/README.txt

 == Upgrade Notice ==

 = 1.1.1 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.

 = 1.2 =
-It is recommended to backup before updating.
+It is recommended to back up before updating.
 Requires WordPress >= 5.1 and PHP >= 5.6.20 PHP version >= 7.2 recommended.